Lake Tōya

 Lake Tōya (洞爺湖, Tōya-ko) is a volcanic caldera lake in Shikotsu-Toya National Park, Abuta District, Hokkaido, Japan.
 It is part of "Toya Caldera and Usu Volcano Global Geopark" which joins in Global Geoparks Network.
 The stratovolcano of Mount Usu lies on the southern rim of the caldera.
-The lake is nearly circular, being 10 kilometers in diameter from the eastwest and 9 kilometers from the northsouth.
+The lake is nearly circular, being 10 km in diameter from the eastwest and 9 km from the northsouth.
 The town of Tōyako comprises most of the area surrounding the lake and the town of Sōbetsu is located on the eastern side.